Term 1: 4 February - 12 April

 School finishes at 2:30.

-At the start of each break children will have 10 minutes of supervised eating time in their classes before being released for the break.
+Please note our break times have changed this year.
+At the end of each break children will have 10 minutes of supervised eating time in their classes before starting lessons.
 Classes usually have a "brain food break" at 9:30 am.

 Every time a child has been absent from school a note is required explaining the reason for the absence.
 Please phone school each day your child is absent before 8:30 leaving a message on the answerphone, as it saves us phoning you later.
 Alternatively, you can send a txt to 027 612 6694.
 We do this to ensure your child is safe.